 What if I completely forget how to be creative?

-I worry that perhaps this is my one shot at pouring it all out of my head and onto a computer screen otherwise the ideas will find a home with someone else and I’ll be left to my journal with nothing to report on but the weather.
+I worry that perhaps this is my one shot at pouring the ideas all out of my head and onto a computer screen otherwise they will find a home with someone else and I’ll be left to my journal with nothing to report on but the weather.

 HOW TO BE CREATIVE